Digital India Act unlikely to be in place before next general election: MoS IT Rajeev Chandrasekhar | Technology

 The proposed Digital India Act (DIA) has a lot of focus on the online segment.

-The proposed Digital India Act will focus on making the internet open with rules to check on dominance of certain players, focus on online safety and user harm with provisions like age-gating by regulating addictive technology, discretionary moderation of fake news by social media, define and regulate emerging technologies etc.
+It will focus on making the internet open with rules to check on the dominance of certain players, focus on online safety and user harm with provisions like age-gating by regulating addictive technology, discretionary moderation of fake news by social media, and define and regulate emerging technologies, among others.

-The DIA also proposed stringent regulation for privacy invasive devices such as spy camera glasses, wearable tech by adding know your customer rules for retail sales backed by appropriate criminal law sanctions.
+The DIA also proposed stringent regulation for privacy-invasive devices, such as spy camera glasses and wearable tech, by adding know-your-customer rules for retail sales backed by appropriate criminal law sanctions.

+Talking about emerging technologies, Chandrasekhar said India's approach towards AI is around emphasising its role in transforming lives and enhancing good governance. ''I want to make it clear that India's position is not to overtly demonise AI by solely viewing it through the prism of safety and trust.
+We consider AI to be the biggest and most significant invention of our times,'' Chandrasekhar said.

+He said AI will play a significant role in shaping healthcare, agriculture, education, skilling, security, and promoting inclusion through language translation over the next decade. ''Recognising the constraint in our capacity, especially in training large, multi-parameter models, we are actively working on a comprehensive strategy to build the necessary capabilities.
+This includes developing real GPU capacity in both the public and private sectors,'' Chandrasekhar said.
+He said there is likely to be a significant announcement next month around building computing infrastructure in the country for AI.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)